Guardians of the Galaxy – Mission: Breakout!: Collector's archive

-Within the waiting area, guests are allowed to view the many items in the Collector's archive.
+In the indoor portion of the queue, guests can view the many items in the Collector's archive.
 The artifacts are expected to be in rotation.
-Various items from Guardians of the Galaxy, the Marvel Universe, and inactive audio-animatronics from Disney attractions are present including:
+Various items from Guardians of the Galaxy, the Marvel Universe, and inactive Audio-Animatronics from Disney attractions are present including:

 More items are located in the Collector's office including:

 In addition, in the video message from the Collector there is a maquette of a ghost dog from The Haunted Mansion on the table.

 When guests enter the maintenance room before entering the gantry lift more items can be found such as: